Strong coupling constant from moments of quarkonium correlators revisited: Abstract

 \section{Abstract}

-We revisit the previous determination of the strong coupling constant from moments of quarkonium correlators in (2+1)-flavor QCD.
+We revisit previous determination of the strong coupling constant from moments of quarkonium correlators in (2+1)-flavor QCD.
 We use previously calculated moments obtained with Highly Improved Staggered Quark (HISQ) action for five different quark masses and several lattice spacings.
-We perform a careful continuum extrapolation of the moments, and from the comparison of these to the perturbative result we determine the QCD Lambda parameter, $\Lambda_{\overline{MS}}^{n_f=3}=332 \pm 17 \pm 2(scale)$ MeV.
-This corresponds to $\alpha_s^{n_f=5}(\mu=M_Z)=0.11773(119)$.
+We perform a careful continuum extrapolations of the moments and from the comparison of these to the perturbative result we determine the QCD Lambda parameter, $\Lambda_{\overline{MS}}^{n_f=3}=332 \pm 17 \pm 2(scale)$ MeV.
+This corresponds to $\alpha_s^{n_f=5}(\mu=M_Z)=0.1177(12)$. \keywords{Quantum Chromodynamics \and Lattice QCD} \PACS{12.38.
+Gc, 12.38.-t, 12.38.Bx}